ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 This client library describes how to use devices with the Java ibmiotf client library.
 For help with getting started with this module, see `Java Client Library - Introduction <https://docs.internetofthings.ibmcloud.com/java/javaintro.html>`__.

 This client library is divided into four sections, all included within the library.

-This section contains information on how devices can participate in various device management activities like, firmware update, location update, diagnostics update, device actions and etc..
+* This section contains information on how devices can participate in various device management activities like, firmware update, location update, diagnostics update, device actions and etc..

-The Device section contains information on how devices can publish events and handle commands using the Java ibmiotf Client Library.
+* The Device section contains information on how devices can publish events and handle commands using the Java ibmiotf Client Library.

-The Applications section contains information on how applications can use the Java ibmiotf Client Library to interact with devices.
+* The Applications section contains information on how applications can use the Java ibmiotf Client Library to interact with devices.

-The Historian section contains information on how applications can use the Java ibmiotf Client Library to retrieve the historical information.
+* The Historian section contains information on how applications can use the Java ibmiotf Client Library to retrieve the historical information.

 Device Management
 -------------------------------------------------------------------------------
-The `device management <managedDevices://docs.internetofthings.ibmcloud.com/reference/device_mgmt.html>`__ feature enhances the Internet of Things Foundation service with new capabilities for managing devices.
+The `device management <managedDevices://docs.internetofthings.ibmcloud.com/reference/device_mgmt.html>`__ feature enhances the Internet of Things Foundation Connect service with new capabilities for managing devices.
 It creates a distinction between managed and unmanaged devices,

 * **Managed Devices** are defined as devices which have a management agent installed.
-The management agent sends and receives device metadata and responds to device management commands from the Internet of Things Foundation.
+The management agent sends and receives device metadata and responds to device management commands from the Internet of Things Foundation Connect.
 * **Unmanaged Devices** are any devices which do not have a device management agent.
-All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the Internet of Things Foundation.
+All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the Internet of Things Foundation Connect.

 Create DeviceData
 ------------------------------------------------------------------------
 The `device model <https://docs.internetofthings.ibmcloud.com/reference/device_model.html>`__ describes the metadata and management characteristics of a device.
-The device database in the Internet of Things Foundation is the master source of device information.
+The device database in the Internet of Things Foundation Connect is the master source of device information.
 Applications and managed devices are able to send updates to the database such as a location or the progress of a firmware update.
-Once these updates are received by the Internet of Things Foundation, the device database is updated, making the information available to applications.
+Once these updates are received by the Internet of Things Foundation Connect, the device database is updated, making the information available to applications.

 The device model in the ibmiotf client library is represented as DeviceData and to create a DeviceData one needs to create the following objects,